M.A., Psychologist | She/Her

-I have been working as a Psychologist since 1995.
-I work with adults, adolescents and couples.
+I have had the privilege of working as a Psychologist since 1995.
+My clients have been my greatest teachers.
+It is they who have inspired my unshakeable belief in the resilience of the human spirit to rise above adversity.
+I have worked with adults, adolescents and couples over my career, but currently the focus of my work is solely with adults.
 People consult with me about a variety of concerns, from PTSD, anxiety, depression, coping with acquired brain injuries, work problems, school problems, recovery from illness, grief, difficulties with career choices, family of origin, abuse, attachment issues or relationships.
-I enjoy working with diverse groups of people—of different ages, genders, sexual orientations or identities and cultural backgrounds or experiences.
-I can provide therapy in Spanish or English.
-I am trained in diverse therapeutic modalities, and provide an integrative approach using the tools that fit best with each person.
-I am a certified EMDR (Eye Movement Desensitization and Reprocessing) practitioner.
-EMDR is an evidence based therapy that effectively treats Post Traumatic Stress Disorder (PTSD), as well as problems that arise due to any adverse life experience.
-My clinical work also integrates Internal Family Systems Therapy, Cognitive-Behavioural Therapy, Narrative Therapy, Dialectical Behaviour Therapy, Emotionally Focused Therapy, and Mindfulness approaches.
+I enjoy working with diverse groups of people—of different genders, sexual orientations or identities and cultural backgrounds or experiences, can provide therapy in Spanish or English.
+Being trained in diverse therapeutic modalities, I provide an integrative approach using the tools that fit best with each person.
+A primary tool that I use is EMDR.
+EMDR is an evidence-based therapy that effectively treats Post Traumatic Stress Disorder (PTSD), as well as problems that arise due to any adverse life experience.
+I am an Internal Family Systems (IFS) therapist and also integrate Cognitive-Behavioural Therapy, Narrative Therapy, Dialectical Behaviour Therapy, Emotionally Focused Therapy, and Mindfulness approaches into my work.
 I believe that the relationship between the client and therapist is the most important agent of change, however, and bring a big heart to my work.
 I am authentic and use humour, stories, and metaphors to help illuminate experiences.
-My clients have been my greatest teachers.
-It is they who have taught me to have an unshakeable belief in the resilience of the human spirit to rise above adversity.

 Lesley Hartman M.A. is